Umuzi-org/ACN-syllabus/content/topics/file-and-directory-naming/python/_index.md

 When naming files and directories in Python, you should use small letters and underscores to separate your words.
 This type of naming convention is called snake_case and is also used in naming Python variable and function names.

-### You think you got it?
+### Do you think you've got it?

 #### Directories

-Which of the following is a correct way to name a Python directory?
+Based on the above guidelines, which of the following is a good way to name a Python directory?
 ```
   > apyhthondirectory